marksmansnakeeyes/landing/src/pages/docs/install.md

 <Alert variant="warning">

-Torrenting copyright protected files might not be legal in your country even if you already own a valid license!
+Torrenting copyright-protected files might not be legal in your country even if you already own a valid license!
-We are not responsible for any legal issues and recommend you to use a <a href="steam://install/202990">fresh install from Steam</a> or a VPN.
+We are not responsible for any legal issues and recommend you use a <a href="steam://install/202990">fresh install from Steam</a> or a VPN.

 </Alert>